-- Objective 1: Implement degree audit. - Objective 2: Implement Academic Program Maps of all Compton College degrees and certificates, and link to California State University campuses, including CSU Dominguez Hills Bachelor degrees.
+- Objective 1: Implement degree audit and Program Mapper modules. - Objective 2: Implement program maps of all Compton College degrees and certificates, and link to CSU Dominguez Hills Bachelor degrees.

 Provide students and employers with digital resources that connect students with opportunities and information related to students' academic and career pathways.